InformaticsMatters/fragmentor-k8s-orchestration/README.md

 6. The database service is expected to be exposed by a **Service** called `postgres`
+7. Your cluster must contain nodes with the label `informaticsmatters.com/purpose=core` as the database Pod will require a node with this label during scheduling
-7. Your cluster must contain nodes with the label `informaticsmatters.com/purpose=fragmentor`.
+8. Your cluster must contain nodes with the label `informaticsmatters.com/purpose=fragmentor`.
 The fragmentor (Nextflow) containers will only run on nodes that contain this label.
 Each fragmentor nodes must have at least 4 cores and 8Gi RAM.
-8. You will need an AWS bucket that holds your vendor molecule data.
+9. You will need an AWS bucket that holds your vendor molecule data.
     This bucket will also be used for the delivery of the extracted fragmentation/graph data.
-9. You will need your Kubernetes config file.
+10. You will need your Kubernetes config file.
-10. You will need AWS credentials (that allow for bucket access).
+11. You will need AWS credentials (that allow for bucket access).

 ## Kubernetes namespace setup
 You can conveniently create the required namespace and database using our